brianrourkeboll/FSharp.AspNetCore.WebAppBuilder/README.md

 # FSharp.AspNetCore.WebAppBuilder

 This library provides a lightweight computation expression for succinctly defining ASP.NET Core web applications, including support for minimal APIs.
-The goal is to optimize readability in common scenarios while including escape hatches so that you never need to work around the library.
+The goal is to optimize readability and discourage sprawl in common scenarios while including escape hatches so that you never need to work around the library.

 ## The `webApp` computation expression